aliskhannn/event-calendar/README.md

-# Calendar Service
+## Calendar Service

 A small HTTP server for managing calendar events with JWT-based authentication and bcrypt-secured user registration.
-The service provides CRUD operations for events, as well as endpoints for querying daily, weekly, and monthly schedules.
+The service provides CRUD operations for events, daily/weekly/monthly queries, email reminders, and background archiving.

 ---